Chaotic dynamics creates and destroys branched flow: Results

 As a wave or bundle of rays propagates in a weak potential, cusps arise and branches follow.
 Thus, we must account for the apparition of cusps to understand the creation of the branches.
 In~\cite{kaplan2002statistics}, it is argued that cusps grow exponentially with time in \textit{random} potentials,

 where the parameter $\alpha$ is related to the Lyapunov exponent and the inhomogeneity of the stretching.

 We can try to understand this exponential growth in the context of \textit{periodic} potentials by means of a simplified argument.
 Looking at Fig.~\ref{fig:branch_detect}, we can see how the weak potential concentrates the rays in the cusp, and then two branches emerge as a maximum and minimum in the $y(t)$ versus $y(0)$ plot.
 The total effect is that the set of initial conditions $y(0)$ get transformed into something that resembles a sine function $ \sin(y(0))$.
 Given the periodicity of the potential, we can loosely assume that this action is repeated indefinitely, so that $y_{n+1}=\mu \sin (y_n)$, where the index $n$ refers to the unit cell of the periodic potential and $\mu$ to the characteristics of the potential.
 This one-dimensional map folds the initial conditions $y_0$ at each step and, for sufficiently large $\mu$, the number of folds increases exponentially with $n$.
 In other words, the number of branches increases exponentially with time, since the local maxima and minima of $y_n$ versus $y_0$ correspond with the branches, as explained in Sec.~\ref{sec:counting}.
 This argument captures the exponential growth of the branches, although it fails in some aspects.
 In particular, there is a degeneracy in the location of the branches, since in the sine map all the maxima/minima have the same value of $y$, meaning that all the branches are concentrated in a single point.
 This happens because the dynamics is actually more complicated than what a one-dimensional map can capture.
 At least a two-dimensional map such as the kick and drift map of Eq.~\ref{eq:knd} is needed to faithfully reproduce the main features of branched flow.
 The dynamics of the kick and drift map stretches and folds the initial manifold in phase space producing several vertical segments after some time.
 At these points, we have that $\left(\frac{\partial p_y}{\partial y}\right)=\infty$, which is the cusp condition.
-If the dynamics is periodic, the cusps will get undone and then reappear again in the same positions after some time.
-Thus, for periodic motion, the number of cusps remains constant on average.
-However, if the dynamics is chaotic, the cusps are formed at new unpredictable positions produced by the kick and drift dynamics.
-This process continues as time goes by, creating a fractal structure which is ultimately responsible for the exponential growth of the cusps.